shubhamnalwade/git-for-devops/README.md

 copy the public key and add here https://github.com/settings/keys and also change the origin url like below : ubuntu@ip-172-31-22-63:~/github/git-for-devops$ git remote set-url origin git@github.com:shubhamnalwade/git-for-devops.git

+Using git pull merge the changes from remote to local